Test / Corneel 26 : two hulls for more pleasure!

 • Price: from 11,000 euros

-The very thin hulls set the tone: priority to speed!
-For comfort, we'll see after...
-This is in a few words the summary of this model with a strong character.
+The very slim hulls set the tone: priority to speed!
+As for comfort, we'll see later...
+That, in a nutshell, sums up this model's strong character.

-The story of the Corneel 26 is firstly that of two men, Gildas Cornic and Eric Bruneel (who later launched the Neel trimarans).
+The story of the Corneel 26 is first and foremost that of two men, Gildas Cornic and Eric Bruneel (who later launched the Neel trimarans).
 Corneel is the contraction of their names...
-After a first 18-foot catamaran, of which about a hundred were distributed, the two friends developed a lively and fun day boat catamaran in 1985, the Corneel 26, with Jean-François Fountaine and Michel Joubert.
-The following year he is awarded the title of Boat of the Year.
+After their first 18-foot catamaran, which sold around 100 units, in 1985 the pair, together with Jean-François Fountaine and Michel Joubert, developed a lively and fun day boat: the Corneel 26.
+The following year, it was awarded the title of Boat of the Year.

-This catamaran, which can be dismantled, seduces by its simplicity: fittings at the foot of the mast, no boom or daggerboards.
-With its fixed wings that limit the draft to 70 cm, the Corneel 26 can come to beauty and even run aground during a tide.
+This dismountable catamaran is seductively simple, with fittings at the foot of the mast, and no boom or daggerboards.
+With its fixed fins limiting the draught to 70 cm, the Corneel 26 can beached or even beached for the duration of a tide.

-All the regulars of the machine are unanimous: the 26 sails relatively safely on one leg.
-But be careful not to get overwhelmed by the machine: a few Corneels have capsized...
-Listening, we keep it in hand!
+All the machine's regulars are unanimous: the 26 sails relatively safely on one leg.
+But be careful not to let the machine get the better of you: a few Corneels have capsized...
+Keep your sheet in your hand!

-An even more justified advice for the Sport version.
+This advice is even more justified for the Sport version.
 With its wing mast and 8 m2 more sail area, the 26 becomes downright sporty.
-The S (Sport) version offers one to two extra knots at all paces.
+The S (Sport) version offers one to two knots more at all points of sail.

 Suitable for summer weather

-Ultra simple, the deck plan offers an efficient deck fitting with just two blockers fixed on the aluminium beams at the foot of the mast.
-The solid cockpit, despite the relative protection of the two hulls, is copiously rinsed by the sea spray in a good breeze.
-It's worth pointing out that sailing aboard the Corneel 26 is certainly always exhilarating, but it's more suited to summer weather.
+Ultra-simple, the deck layout offers efficient deck fittings, with just two blockers attached to the aluminum beams at the mast foot.
+The hard cockpit, despite the relative protection of the two hulls, is copiously rinsed by the spray in good breezes.
+Navigation aboard the Corneel 26 may still be exhilarating, but it's more suited to summer weather.

 Rustic interior comfort

-The accommodation is extremely simple: two single berths in each hull with a mini sailing area on the port side and a kitchenette on the starboard side.
-A few trunks and that's it.
+The accommodation could not be more basic: two single berths in each hull, with a mini navigation area to port, and a kitchenette to starboard.
+A few lockers and that's it.

-In 1988, aware that its model was missing a square and a double berth, Fountaine-Pajot launched the Love version with a central nacelle.
-Either a 1.90 by 1.35 m tatami convertible into a square, sheltered in a funny bubble, rather disappointing from an aesthetic point of view.
-These models, given their greater habitability and the intimacy offered by the three distinct living spaces, have nevertheless enjoyed some success and remain popular today.
+In 1988, Fountaine-Pajot realized that its model lacked a saloon and a double berth, and launched the Love version with a central cradle.
+In other words, a 1.90 x 1.35 m tatami convertible into a saloon, housed in a strange bubble, rather disappointing from an aesthetic point of view.
+These models, with their greater habitability and the privacy offered by the three separate living areas, were nevertheless quite successful and remain popular today.

-Thanks to a very simple construction and the absence of daggerboards, the hulls will cause you no worries.
-The same applies to aluminium beams, mast profiles that do not seem to be subject to electrolysis.
-On the other hand, some details need to be reviewed:
+Thanks to their simple construction and the absence of daggerboards, the hulls are worry-free.
+Ditto for the aluminum beams, mast profiles that don't seem to be subject to electrolysis.
+On the other hand, a few details need to be reviewed:

-• the sloping candlesticks of the first versions were certainly comfortable when rappelling, but they were hung up and then bent
+• the inclined stanchions of the first versions were certainly comfortable to rappel on, but got snagged and bent

-• the original bar linkage and the quality of finish are more than summary
+• original tiller linkage and finish quality are more than basic

-A repair job within the reach of an amateur, which can be completed by replacing the fittings - and of course the sails.
+An amateur restoration job, which can be completed by replacing the fittings and, of course, the sails.

 • Robust structure